CalcKit — Free UK Calculators

-UK income tax operates on a banded system — you pay different rates on different portions of your income.
-Crucially, you only pay the higher rate on the portion of income that falls into each band — not on your entire income.
+UK income tax operates on a banded system.
+You pay different rates on different portions of your income — and you only pay the higher rate on the portion that falls into each band, not on your entire income.

 These rates apply to England, Wales, and Northern Ireland.
 Scotland has its own income tax rates which differ from the rest of the UK — particularly at the basic and higher rate thresholds.